 Stacking the Deck – How to Prolong the Life of Your Deck

-Assuming your deck is structurally sound, there are numerous methods to prolong its life, as well as ensuring that it is aesthetically pleasing (i.e., lookin’ pretty).
+Assuming your deck is structurally sound, there are numerous methods to prolong its life, as well as ensuring that it is aesthetically pleasing.

-- Powerball…Doh!
-We Mean Power Wash.
+- Power Wash.
 Clean deck = good deck.
-Whether wood or composite, power wash and clean your deck annually; cleaning can not only make your deck look (almost) new, it helps to prevent growth of algae and mold.
+Whether wood or composite, power wash and clean your deck annually.
+Cleaning can not only make your deck look (almost) new, it helps to prevent growth of algae and mold.

 - Stain = Name of the Game.
 Staining your wood deck helps to minimize weathering of the decking boards.
-When wood wears and weathers it dries out, which can cause the wood to crack…creating splinters that hurt your dainty feet.
+When wood wears and weathers it dries out, which can cause the wood to crack…creating splinters and weakening to wood.

 - Clear the Deck!
 During winter months in northern climes when you’re not using your deck as frequently, move planters, chairs, tables, and anything else from your deck to avoid discoloration of the decking.